 Springtime is our favorite time to be out on the farm; the grass is turning green, the trees are blossoming, and we’re busy planting new trees and getting spring work done.
 There is something about the smell of freshly turned soil, the sight of the trees coming to life, and crisp spring breezes that gets our blood pumping and reminds us how much we love what we do.
-This year we want to share some of that feeling with you by celebrating the Red Barn’s very first Blossom Festival.
+This year we want to share some of that feeling with you by celebrating the Red Barn’s Blossom Festival.
 Come enjoy springtime with us!

 Take Your Picture in the Blossoms

 The orchard adjacent to the Red Barn is available for groups (or individuals) to come and take pictures with the blossoms.
 Whether you’re after a family portrait, senior pictures, snapshots of the kids, or just some selfies to impress your Instagram followers, our orchards in bloom provide an amazing backdrop.
 This year, we are trying something new; there will be no fee or reservations needed to come and take pictures!
 The orchard by the barn is over 20 acres and should be able to accommodate everyone.
 Please be considerate of others and stay out of others photos.
 Please do not pick or cut blossoms, they are our future cherry crop!
 Watch for the irrigation system so that you and those in your group don’t accidentally break the sprinklers.
 Photographers, photography equipment, and other props will need to be self-provided.
 Orchard is only open during the hours of 9 am – 8 pm.